named-data/PyNDN2/INSTALL.md

     export PYTHONPATH=$PYTHONPATH:<PyNDN root>/python

-To run the unit tests, in a terminal enter:
+To run the unit tests, in a terminal change to the directory `<PyNDN root>/tests/unit_tests` and enter:

-    python -m pytest <PyNDN root>/tests/unit_tests/*.py
+    python -m pytest test_*.py

 (If TestFaceRegisterMethods fails, make sure the local NFD is running.)